Naming of medicines

 - Scientific name followed by a trademark or the name of the marketing authorisation holder

-The Danish Health and Medicines Authority's practice concerning the three naming options is as follows:
+The Danish Medicines Agency's practice concerning the three naming options is as follows:

 1. Invented name